DescLending-Project/blockchain-prototyping-sose2025/tlsn-verifier/README.md

     }

     ```
-3. On the client (host), the response is used to reconstruct the key:
+3. Inside the application, the response is used to reconstruct the key:
 ```rust
 let signing_key = SigningKey::from_pkcs8_pem(&response.key)?;
 let verifying_key = signing_key.verifying_key();